tangqi92/WaveLoadingView/README.md

 ## ChangeLog

+### 0.1.4

+- Fix the bug which `setProgressValue() doesn't change the value of mProgressValue`
+- Fix attributes' setters

 ### 0.1.3

-- Fix the bug of `Attribute "borderWidth" has already been defined`
+- Fix the bug which `Attribute "borderWidth" has already been defined`
 - Prefix the attributes with "wlv"